 √ Brand & Warranty.
 Brand reputability is very important when it comes to facial tools and devices.
 An established manufacturer with a strong reputation means that consumers are satisfied with the quality and durability of the products, warranty and customer service.

 √ Power.
 Some devices are cordless and are powered by batteries.
 While others have power cable and have to be connected to the power outlet or USB.
-Therefore, your lifestyle might help to determine which option is the best.
+Therefore, your lifestyle will determine which option is the best for you.

 √ Portability.
 Most microcurrent devices that are designed for at-home use are handheld and compact in size.

-That being said, we hope that our review of the best microcurrent devices will help you find the best machine for you.
+That being said, we hope that our review of the best microcurrent devices will help you find the best facial toning device for you.

 - 5 intensity modes